History of TWO MEN AND A TRUCK®

 In August 2012, former Chief Operating Officer Randy Shacka was promoted to president of TWO MEN AND A TRUCK®.
 Randy joined the team in 2001 as an intern and has since held several roles, including Franchise Development Specialist, Director of Operations, Chief Development Officer (CDO) and Chief Operating Officer (COO).
 This marks the first time in the history of the company the title of President has been held by a person outside of the Sorber family.

-That first truck Sheets bought in 1985 has now multiplied into a fleet of 1,800 trucks.
+That first truck Sheets bought in 1985 has now multiplied into a fleet of more than 2,000 trucks.
 TWO MEN AND A TRUCK® is the nation's largest franchised local moving company.
 For current company statistics click here.
 Customers benefit from having trained, uniformed movers who are insured and bonded to handle any home move and business moving tasks.

 The company has come a long way – and logged a lot of miles – since Sheets sketched the first "stick-men."
 The TWO MEN AND A TRUCK® system continues to pave the way for future growth and innovation, while remaining rooted in the core principles of exceeding customers' expectations.